Youth-Led Service Projects

 • Remove vegetation near signage.

-• Invasive species removal of Chinese tallow using hand saws and loppers (Fall/Winter/Spring activity).
+• Invasive Chinese tallow removal using hand saws and loppers (Fall/Winter/Spring).

-• Construct/purchase a solar pump that pumps water to pollinator garden using existing rain barrels (GBF funding available).
+• Construct or purchase a solar pump to supply water to the pollinator garden using existing rain barrels (GBF funding available).